 A: Online Banking is a tool that allows you to bank through a highly encrypted Internet connection.
-Edwards Federal Credit Union offers CLIC Online Banking free to all members.
+Edwards Federal Credit Union offers Online Banking free to all members.

 A: You can view account balances and transaction history, transfer money, download transactions to a personal financial manager such as Quicken®.

 Q: Is any of my personal information stored in Online Banking?

 A: Yes, Online Banking stores your User ID, password and user preferences.

 A: Your account information is updated in real-time.

 Q: What accounts will I be able to access through Online Banking?

 A: You can access your checking, savings, investment and loan accounts from Online Banking.
 This product is intended to give you as much access, security, and versatility as possible.